roblevay/T2764/Lab 13 Monitoring.md

 **Installation:**

-1. Go to the GitHub repo and download the install script in `/sp_HumanEvents/`
+1. Go to the GitHub repo and open the folder sp_HumanEvents
+2. Download the install script  `/sp_HumanEvents.sql/`
-2. Run the file in SSMS
+3. Run the file in SSMS

 **To use it:**